-As at December 31, 2023, a letter of credit, renewable every year, of \$5,762 (June 30, 2023: \$5,762) was issued by a Canadian bank in favor of Hydro-Québec to cover Hydro-Quebec's portion of the cost of construction to date plus applicable taxes.
+As at September 30, 2023, a letter of credit, renewable every year, of \$5,762 (June 30, 2023: \$5,762) was issued by a Canadian bank in favor of Hydro-Québec to cover Hydro-Quebec's portion of the cost of construction to date plus applicable taxes.
 The letter of credit is secured by restricted investments consisting of a Guaranteed Investment Certificate ("GIC") of the same amount (Note 7).
 However, the Port of Saguenay and the Government of Québec have agreed to reimburse the letter of credit when the construction financing will be confirmed.
 The amended contribution agreement contains a deemed completion date of June 21, 2022.
 If the project is not completed at that time, BlackRock is required to pay for the cumulative construction costs incurred by Hydro-Québec.
 As a result, given that the deemed completion date of June 21, 2022 has passed, a liability was recorded in the amount of \$5,011 (net of taxes) during the year ended June 30, 2022.

 On April 14, 2023, Hydro-Québec granted an extension of the deemed completion date to September 30, 2023, prior to which BlackRock shall be required to submit a letter of resumption which may trigger a new estimate of the capital costs by Hydro-Québec for which BlackRock may be assessed additional construction costs and financial guarantees.
-BlackRock submitted the letter of resumption.
+BlackRock has submitted the letter of resumption.
+It is uncertain if Hydro-Québec will impose any additional conditions for the resumption and there is no guarantee that BlackRock will be able to meet such conditions, if any.